 Laser combs and hats are increasingly popular for hair thinning.
 This is due to their ability to stop additional hair loss and even regrow hair.
 They entail the application of laser light to the scalp, which promotes healthy hair growth.

-PRP and Stem Cell Therapies
+Collagen Induction Therapy (CIT) and Stem Cell Therapies

 These therapies involve using the body’s natural healing systems to encourage and trigger hair growth on the scalp.
 A lot of advanced hair loss treatment centers provide this service.
 Because it’s natural and involves growing patients’ hair back naturally.